frankiefab100/crypto-ai-agent/README.md

 # Crypto AI Agent

 A conversational AI agent for cryptocurrency insights, powered by [`@iqai/adk`](https://github.com/IQAICOM/adk-ts).
-This agent can answer crypto-related questions, fetch a coin/token price, market cap, volume or category and retrieve the latest news from Coindesk directly from your terminal.
+This agent can answer crypto-related questions, fetch a coin/token price, market cap, volume or category and retrieve the latest news from CoinDesk directly from your terminal.

 ## Features

 - **Conversational CLI**: Ask multiple questions in a single session without need to restart the process.
 - **Crypto Data Queries**: Get real-time prices, market cap, category and volume for cryptocurrencies/tokens.
-- **Crypto News**: Fetch the latest curated news or specific number of articles from [Coindesk](https://coindesk.com).
+- **Crypto News**: Fetch the latest curated news or specific number of articles from [CoinDesk](https://coindesk.com).

 ## Development Tools